Answers to Common Questions About Toxic Chemicals in Cosmetics and Personal Care Products

 - European Union’s Consolidated Cosmetics Directive 76/776/EEC

 Over 300 companies have signed the Compact for Safe Cosmetics, an agreement to phase out ingredients linked with long-term health effects within three years.
-You can find a current list of companies here.
 Bear in mind that people differ in their reactions (such as allergic responses or irritation) to ingredients in cosmetics, even those that are not linked with long-term health effects.

 No. Scrubbing hands with hot water and plain soap is just as effective.
 Antibacterial soaps have little effect against viruses and therefore don’t protect against colds or the flu any more than ordinary soap.
 Also, the overuse of antibacterial products could lead to germs that are harder to kill.
 For information on the hazards posed by antimicrobial products, read our fact sheet, Antimicrobial Products: Who Needs Them?
 (67kb PDF file).